 What scents come to mind during the holidays?
 Hot apple cider, pine trees, and pumpkin pie are just a few examples.
 Cinnamon, vanilla, and peppermint are also popular.
 These wonderful smells evoke holiday memories, sweet nostalgia, and cozy goodness.
-So, how do you fill your coastal Sarasota home with these delicious, festive scents?
-Here are seven tips.
+So, how do you safely fill your boat with these delicious, festive scents?
+Here are six tips.

 1. Use fresh greenery.

 Arrangements filled with winter foliage are perfect as holiday decor.
-Real greenery sprinkled with sage, rosemary, or pine will pack a real punch in your dining room.
-This will also work great if you live on a boat.
+Real greenery sprinkled with sage, rosemary, or pine will pack a real punch in the saloon.

 2. Light a candle.

 There’s nothing better than the aroma of freshly baked cookies, banana bread, or apple pie.
-This is a perfect way to make your house smell delightful.
-Bonus, you’ll have a delicious dessert to indulge in afterwards!
+This is a perfect way to make your boat smell delightful.
+Bonus, you’ll have a delicious dessert to indulge in!

-Essential oils can be diffused around the house to create subtle aromas.
+Essential oils can be spread around your boat with a battery-operated diffuser to create subtle aromas.
 You can also add essential oils to a bowl of pine cones for a consistent aroma throughout the holiday season.

-Instead of creating a bowl of potpourri, create cloth sachets and place them discreetly around the house.
+Instead of putting together a bowl of potpourri, create cloth sachets and place them discreetly around the boat.
 Include cinnamon, allspice berries, and cloves.
 They’ll keep up to six months at room temperature.
-This method can work in your home, car, boat, and more.

-It’s likely that you’ll have guests and visitors at some point during the holidays.
-Keep your home smelling fresh with holiday soaps!
+It’s likely that you’ll have guests and visitors onboard at some point during the holidays.
+Keep your boat smelling fresh with holiday soaps!
 Evergreen, peppermint, and orange cloves are perfect for this purpose.
-Stock your sinks with holiday hand soaps, and stock your showers with homemade soap bars (seek out some local vendors at craft markets in your area!).